sciados/blitz-frontend/docs/EMAIL_SERVICE_INTEGRATION.md

   const content = {
     'product-dev': {
       title: '🎯 Get Your Products Promoted',
-      message: 'Access our network of affiliate marketers ready to promote your products.', },
+      message: 'Access our network of Marketers ready to promote your products.', },
     'affiliate': {
       title: '💰 Start Earning Today',